upciti/wakemebot/README.md

 Commands used to update wakemeops Debian repository:

-- `wakemebot aptly push`: push new packages to aptly repo.
-- `wakemebot aptly remove`: remove packages from aptly repo.
-- `wakemebot aptly publish`: update published prefix.
+- `wakemebot sync`: Sync state of debian repository with packages defined op2deb blueprints

 Documentation at https://docs.wakemeops.com is updated by running `mkdocs build`